On the convergence of stochastic primal-dual hybrid gradient: Convergence

 \subsubsection{Convergence of objective values}

-The guarantee for expected primal-dual gap, which is recovered by setting $\mathcal{B}=\mathcal{X} \times\mathcal{Y}$ in~\eqref{eq: pd_gap} requires bounded primal and dual domains.
-Without bounded domains,~\cite{chambolle2018stochastic} obtains optimal rates in Bregman distance generated by $h(z) = f^\ast(y)+g(x)$ which is weaker than convergence in objective value and/or feasibility.
-In this section, we show that $\mathcal{O}(1/k)$ rate of convergence in terms of objective values and/or feasibility can indeed be shown with possibly unbounded primal and dual domains.
-We remark that the specific case of $f(\cdot) = \delta_b(\cdot)$ is studied in~\cite{luke2018block} and a similar result was derived.
-The rate in~\cite{luke2018block} has a different nature in the sense that it is an almost sure rate where the constant depends on trajectory, whereas our rate is in expectation. \begin{theorem} Let Assumption~\ref{as: asmp1} hold.
-We recall ${x}^K_{av} = \frac{1}{K} \sum_{k=1}^K x^k$.\\ $\bullet$ If $f$ is $L(f)$-Lipschitz continuous, and $y^1 \in \dom{f^\ast}$,
+The guarantee for the expected global primal-dual gap (see~\eqref{eq: pd_gap}) requires bounded primal and dual domains.

+In this section, we show that $\mathcal{O}(1/k)$ rate of convergence in terms of objective values and/or feasibility can be shown with possibly unbounded primal and dual domains.
+The case $f(\cdot) = \delta_b(\cdot)$ is studied in~\cite{luke2018block} and a similar result was derived.
+The rate in~\cite{luke2018block} has a different nature in the sense that it is an almost sure rate where the constant depends on trajectory, whereas our rate is in expectation.
+We use the smoothed gap function introduced in~\cite{tran2018smooth}, which, for~\eqref{eq: prob_temp}, is defined as